johnwcowan/pdp8x/arch.md

    by almost all instructions.

  * The 32-bit MQ or multiplier-quotient register.
-   The PDP-8/X does not have multiply or divide operations, so
-    for the most part it is just another register, less useful than the AC register but occasionally convenient.

   * The 1-bit L or link register.
 When adding a value to the AC, any overflow changes the L register from 0 to 1